Ireneroldan/isdi-bootcamp-202402/staff/irene-roldan/project/doc/README.md

 - Create a task (in board)
 - Delete a task (from board)
 - Change task status (todo, doing, review, done)
-- Archive task (only if in status done)
+- Archive task

 v0.1
-- Assign team members to tasks(via email)
+- Assign team members to tasks(via id)
 - Chat with team users
 - Design in Dark mode and Light mode
 - Search and filtering tasks